2017 Talent Show

-Welcome to the East Whittier Arts Education Foundation Website!
+2016 Student Art Show for the East Whittier Arts Education Foundation

-The East Whittier Arts Education Foundation is established to increase
+The 2014-15 East Whittier Arts Education Foundation Mini-Grant application period has ended.

 “Happiness lies in the joy of achievement and the thrill of creative effort.”

-FRANKLIN D. ROOSEVELT“If you have a voice within you say “you cannot paint,” then by all means paint, and that voice will be silenced.”
+“If you have a voice within you say you cannot paint, then by all means paint, and that voice will be silenced.”

 Learning in other disciplines may focus on the development of a single skill.
 The Arts regularly engage multiple skills and talents.